mamun2519/DSA-Journey/verctors.md

 // v = {10, 15, 20, 30}
 ```

+## Advantages of Vectors

+1. **Dynamic Resizing**: Automatically adjusts size as elements are added or removed.
+2. **Efficient Access**: Provides constant-time access to elements using indices.
+3. **Rich Functionality**: Comes with many built-in functions for common operations.
+4. **Memory Management**: Handles memory allocation and deallocation automatically.

+---

+## Disadvantages of Vectors

+1. **Overhead**: Slightly more overhead compared to traditional arrays due to dynamic resizing.
+2. **Insertion/Deletion in the Middle**: Can be inefficient (O(n)) due to element shifting.

+---

+## When to Use Vectors

+- When you need a dynamic array that can grow or shrink in size.
+- When you want automatic memory management.
+- When you need frequent access to elements using indices.

 ### Static Vs Dynamic Allocation of Memory

 - Static data allocates compile time. like array